DIYbiosphere/sphere/CODE OF CONDUCT.md

 - Other conduct which could reasonably be considered inappropriate in a professional setting

-**Instances of unacceptable behavior may be reported by contacting a [project manager]\*\*.**
+**Instances of unacceptable behavior may be reported by contacting a [project director]\*\*.**

-Project managers are obliged to maintain the confidentiality of the incident's reporter.
+Project directors are obliged to maintain the confidentiality of the incident's reporter.
 All reports will be reviewed.
 Contributors with unacceptable behavior­­­—be it inappropriate, threatening, offensive or harmful—shall be banned temporarily or permanently, and contributions may be removed or rejected.
 Project maintainers commit ourselves to fairly and consistently applying these principles to the project, those who don't may be suspended or removed.

 {% include _notices/tldr.html title="Be respectful!!" text="Don't be gross or rude to others; offenders will be &quot;prosecuted&quot;.
-Report offenses to a [project manager](https://github.com/orgs/DIYbiosphere/teams/managers)**" %}
+Report offenses to a [project director](https://github.com/orgs/DIYbiosphere/teams/directors)**" %}

 - - -
 \* Based on the [Contributor Covenant Code of Conduct v1.4.0][1]. <br>